 The word ‘Shakti’ in Sanskrit is a feminine principle and symbolizes empowerment, abundance, and change.

 The ‘Om’ symbol next to the word Shakti on the mat is mostly associated in the West with yoga, meditation and mindfulness practices.
 It is a mystical and sacred syllable that is used in Hinduism and Buddhism.

 The ‘Sri Yantra’ symbol that is on the back of The Shakti Mat is a mystical diagram that means ‘holy instrument’.
 The Sri Yantra is considered to be the tool for obtaining and fulfilling all worldly desires and for material manifestation.
 This can be through increasing our focus and by clearing our minds so that we may see our goals clearly.

 Check out our Terms & Conditions for information regarding shipping, returns, and other order information.

 You Haven’t Answered My Question!

-Get in touch with our team via the contact form below - we’ll endeavor to get back to you within 1-2 working days :-)
+If you have read our FAQ's and our Ts&Cs and still can't find what you're looking for - get in touch with our team via the contact form below and we’ll endeavor to get back to you within 1-2 working days :-)